mirandafialho/mirandafialho/README.md

 ### Hello there!

 My name is Yuri Miranda Fialho from Brazil.
-I've been working as Full Stack Developer since 2015, working with IT since 2008 and currently free to work.
+I've been working as a full stack developer since 2015, working with IT since 2008 and currently working as a Software Engineer at PipeRun.

 Would you like to find me?
 Follow the links below.